 For those who read Dutch I have published a history of China, entitled Het Hemels Mandaat: De Geschiedenis van het Chinese Keizerrijk (AUP: Amsterdam, 2018 revised edition) (English: The Heavenly Mandate: The history of the Chinese Empire until 1911) with a somewhat revisionist interpretation of the Chinese past.
 My book on the lay Buddhist group called the Non-Action Teachings (late 16th century to the present) came out in 2014 with Hawai'i University Press, as Practicing Scripture: A Lay Buddhist Movement in Late Imperial China.
 My book on Guan Yu came out in 2017 with Oxford University Press, as Guan Yu: The Religious Afterlife of a Failed Hero .
 A little new book has just come out with Cambridge University Press and is freely downloadable until May 27, 2019, as Religious Culture and Violence in Traditional China.
 I hope to finish the first draft of a more substantial book on Chinese fears and accusations of witchcraft (150K) in the coming months.
 Furthermore, I am preparing a new long term project on the histories of orality and textuality.

 Prospective graduate students and academic visitors are strongly advised to first take a look at (i.e read!) some of my actual published research.
-Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and doctoral supervision) is often in English as well.
+Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and certainly doctoral supervision) is often in English as well.
 A small example of my approach to China is my understanding of the notion of "Confucianism" as expressed below.